Cătălin Munteanu: Steaua București

 Munteanu, nicknamed "Cap de Zmeu" (Head of Zmeu), was born on 26 January 1979 in Bucharest, Romania.
 He began playing senior-football at Steaua București, making his Divizia A debut under coach Dumitru Dumitriu on 16 March 1997 in a 3–1 victory against Rapid București.
 In his first season at the club, Munteanu helped the team win The Double with 12 league appearances and five goals, and Dumitriu also sent him in the 84th minute to replace Sabin Ilie in the 4–2 victory against Național București in the Cupa României final.
-In the following season he helped Steaua win another title, this time under the guidance of coach Mihai Stoichiță, being the team's top-scorer with 17 goals in 33 matches, including one in a 3–1 win over rivals Dinamo București.
+In the following season he helped Steaua win another title, this time under the guidance of coach Mihai Stoichiță, being the team's top-scorer with 17 goals in 33 matches, including one goal in a 3–1 win over rivals Dinamo București.
 Munteanu also started to play in European competitions, in his debut, scoring one goal in the first leg of the 5–3 aggregate victory against CSKA Sofia in the 1997–98 Champions League first qualifying round.
 Then he scored two goals that helped the team get past Bastia on the away goals rule after the 3–3 on aggregate in the second round of the 1997–98 UEFA Cup.